 You are no more motivated if you focus on the joy of reaching your goal than if you focus on the pain of not achieving it.
 However, away-from motivation tends to be strongest, as most people will do more to avoid pain than to attain joy.

-Prepare You For a Marathon Training Project – Focus on The Joy
+Prepare For a Marathon – Focus on The Joy

 Feel free to use all your senses, when you imagine how it will be to reach your goal and how a great inspiration, you will be to others when you show that you dare to go after your dreams and set yourself a high goal.

 Be aware of other positive effects because your success as a long-distance runner will affect other areas of your life.
-You will achieve much higher energy, lose weight, get better health, a better mood, a greater ability to concentrate and a greater surplus for family and other projects in your life.
+You will achieve much higher energy, lose weight, get better health, have a better mood, have a greater ability to concentrate, and greater surplus for family and other projects in your life.

 Also, remember to focus on yourself and your relationship with yourself.
 You run for yourself and not because you want to live up to, what you think others expect of you.
 It can be a benefit, to write down all the good things about long-distance running, so you can return to the list if your motivation drops along the way.

-Prepare You For a Marathon Training Project – Focus on The Pain
+Prepare For a Marathon – Focus on The Pain

 Release The Fear of Failure